In this video tutorial, we’ll show you how to use DDEV-Local to set up a PHP development environment from scratch on macOS.

 Set up your first project with DDEV.

-Most of the time you’re working in a repository that includes the web root for your PHP application or website.
+In a typical web development workflow, most of the time you’re working in a repository that includes the web root for your PHP application or website.
 So the first thing is to cd to change directory so you’re inside that project folder or docroot.

 Then you’ll answer 3 questions about the project.
 DDEV will make a best-guess, and usually, you can just keep the defaults.